Andrew Mangiapane Game Preview: Flames vs. Stars

 Mangiapane Stats vs. the Stars

-- The Stars have conceded 49 goals in total (2.7 per game), which ranks seventh in the league for fewest goals allowed.
+- The Stars have conceded 56 goals in total (2.8 per game), which ranks sixth in the NHL for fewest goals allowed.

 |2023-2024 Season